codecventer/munchies/README.md

 | `emailAddress` | `string` |
 | `password` | `string` |

-- From the response, copy the value of the token and paste it in the Development environment's 'token' variable
+- From the response, copy the value of the token and paste it in the (Postman) Development environment's 'token' variable
+- Also, paste the token value in the (Visual Studio) .env file's 'JWT_SECRET' variable and restart the application
 - Now you should have authenticated access for product and transaction related requests.

 ### Make Requests